HappyLabz/happylabz.github.io/navigation/how_to_use.md

     The LAST and DELTA data points are refreshed two hours after each trading day's closing.
 A Ticker Box retains its GREEN or RED for 24 hours following an algorithmic prediction, after which it reverts to GRAY.
-Despite the color change, the 'Delta' continues to be updated daily.
+Despite the color change, the DELTA continues to be updated daily.
   </p>
 </div>